hoseok-lee/variant-simulation/README.md

 # Solution

-The "ground-truth" distribution can be simulated by generating individuals by iterating through the entire list of variants, sampling a uniform distribution for each variant to determine whether the variant is present in the individual, and creating histogram of the total sum of variants.
+The "ground-truth" distribution can be simulated by generating individuals, iterating through the entire list of variants, sampling a uniform distribution for each variant to determine whether the variant is present in the individual (individual Bernoulli tests) and creating a histogram of the total sum of variants with successful tests.

 Considering each variant $X_i$ to be binomial distribution of exactly one test (i.e. does the patient exhibit this variant or no?) with probability $p_i$ of